Here are 7 actionable steps to win at Google AdWords by BHIVE Workspace

 - Relevant ads:

 This is the first opportunity to communicate with your customer.
 Hence, you need to make sure that you put your best foot forward.
-Writing ads that have high relevancy to your landing page is the key and since this helps in improving your quality score (ratings), you will pay significantly less money per click than otherwise.
-Writing ads that do not represent the content on the landing page will give bad results or even worse could get your account blacklisted with Google.
+Writing ads that have high relevancy to your landing page is the key.
+This helps in improving your quality score (ratings), you will pay significantly less money per click than otherwise.
+Writing ads that do not represent the content on the landing page will give bad results or could get your account blacklisted with Google.

 - Sales first approach: